 NON-Imaging individuals ONLY performing Bone Densitometry (BD)

-Renewal and Continuing Education: The license will be initially good for one year.
-It will expire 12/31/2019, as all licensees renew biennially (every 2 years), with a $75 renewal fee.
+Renewal and Continuing Education: All licensees renew biennially (every 2 years), with a $75 renewal fee.
 After next year's renewal, the license will be good for 2 years.
 Non-imaging Bone Densitometry professional’s MUST submit all RCEEM approved continuing education upon each biennial (2 year) renewal cycle to the NDMIRTB.

 There are two (2) registry options available for Licensure: (the Board does NOT advocate one registry over the other)